Krebrov001/Concord-SciFi/chapters/Visiting the Tau.md

 > “We’ve encountered civilizations driven by conquest, ritual, even entropy.
 Yours… is something else.
 Idealistic, yet not naïve.”

 **Por’el Veris:**
-> “And you, Captain, represent a civilization not shaped by the warp, by Chaos, or by ancient horror.
+> “And you, Captain, represent a civilization not shaped by the Warp, by Chaos, or by ancient horror.
 That alone makes your presence… revelatory.”

 **Aun’el Dovash:**
 > “You are humans unpoisoned.
 It raises questions… about what humanity might still become.”